Fotball stadium in Lofoten

 Safe to Fly lists information about restricted zones.

-It is advisable for productions of all sizes to utilise a reputable, local drone operator.
-A list of all certified drone operators in Norway can be found here.
+It is advisable for productions of all sizes to utilise a reputable, local and certified Norwegian-based drone operator.

 Infrastructure